By the end of this section, you will be able to:

 - The resistance at can be found using where the temperature coefficient for carbon is . .

 The current through the heated resistor is

 SignificanceA change in temperature of resulted in a 2.00% change in current.
 This may not seem like a very great change, but changing electrical characteristics can have a strong effect on the circuits.
 For this reason, many electronic appliances, such as computers, contain fans to remove the heat dissipated by components in the electric circuits.

 The voltage supplied to your house varies as .
 If a resistor is connected across this voltage, will Ohm’s law still be valid?

-See how the equation form of Ohm’s law relates to a simple circuit.
+See how the equation form of Ohm’s law relates to a simple circuit by engaging the simulation below.
 Adjust the voltage and resistance, and see the current change according to Ohm’s law.
 The sizes of the symbols in the equation change to match the circuit diagram.

 Nonohmic devices do not exhibit a linear relationship between the voltage and the current.
 One such device is the semiconducting circuit element known as a diode.
 A diode is a circuit device that allows current flow in only one direction.
 A diagram of a simple circuit consisting of a battery, a diode, and a resistor is shown in Figure 9.21.
 Although we do not cover the theory of the diode in this section, the diode can be tested to see if it is an ohmic or a nonohmic device.